Achievable logoAchievable logo

 When a security is sold to a private audience, it can qualify for an exemption from SEC registration.
 We’ll discuss Regulation D in the exemptions section of this chapter, which is the rule covering private placements.

-Issuers can also raise capital through additional public offerings (APOs), sometimes known as follow-on offerings.
-When a corporate issuer officially forms its business (known as incorporation), it identifies a number of authorized shares that can be sold to investors.
-An issuer typically offers only a portion of these shares during private placements and in their IPO.
-This allows the issuer to raise additional capital by selling more shares at a later date.
-If a company has stock outstanding and decides to sell more to the public, it’s considered an APO.
+Issuers can also raise capital through additional public offerings (APOs), sometimes called follow-on offerings.
+When a corporation is formed (incorporated), it authorizes a certain number of shares that may be sold to investors.
+Typically, only a portion of those authorized shares are sold in private placements and in the IPO.
+This leaves the issuer the option to raise more capital later by selling additional shares.
+If a company already has stock outstanding and decides to sell more shares to the public, that sale is an APO.

-In each circumstance, primary market transactions create proceeds for the issuer.
-IPOs, APOs, and private placements are the most common forms of primary market sales.
-In the next section, we’ll dive deeper into the IPO process.
+In each case, primary market transactions create proceeds for the issuer.
+IPOs, APOs, and private placements are common forms of primary market sales.
+In the next section, we’ll look more closely at the IPO process.

-Sometimes new shares are offered to the public, but the proceeds do not go to the issuer.
-Known as secondary offerings, these transactions are typically the result of large shareholders (usually company executives) selling a significant portion of shares.
+Sometimes shares are offered to the public, but the proceeds do not go to the issuer.
+These are secondary offerings, and they often involve large shareholders (commonly company executives) selling a significant number of shares.
 For example, Mark Zuckerberg (CEO of Meta/Facebook) sold $2.3 billion of stock he owned in a 2013 registered offering.
 The $2.3 billion in proceeds went to Zuckerberg, not Facebook.
 Secondary transaction proceeds do not go to the issuer.

 Key points